 Let’s imagine your opponent knows what he’s doing.

 The thing to understand here is that you, as a defender, are probably going to fight an uphill battle when defending a pull shot (or any shot in general).
 I mentioned this before, but still: accept and embrace the fact that you are probably gonna get scored on a few times (that’s a good scenario).
 It also helps a lot when you know how to execute the pull shot yourself.
 I’d even go a step further and state that it’s the most basic and crucial knowledge you will need.
 Or, at the very least, you should be aware of the danger of properly executed pull shot, even if you are not a great shooter yourself.
+Fight back with shots of your own, goalie shouldn’t play back all the time.

 Another very, very important thing is knowing your opponent.
 What does he have in his arsenal?
 How fast is he, how reckless, or how disciplined.
 Metaphorically – is he trying to play foosball on hard mode?
 Or did he just learn to shoot a pull shot some time ago and never polished it.
 Any info like that will help you tremendously when you’ll have to face him 1×1.
 No need to say, people on tour usually don’t make silly mistakes, but even they have certain tendencies.